 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-How to buy Litecoin (LTC) in 4 steps
+How to buy Litecoin (LTC) in 4 steps in Malaysia

 Learn how to buy Litecoin (LTC) easily by following a step-by-step guide and compare 10+ crypto exchanges.
 Get started today.

 How to buy Litecoin

 Buying Litecoin (LTC) is a relatively simple process to follow.
 You just need some photo ID to create an account on a platform that sells it, then link a payment method to buy it with, like a bank account or debit card.
 Credit cards are another common way to buy LTC, and Finder has created a separate guide for buying LTC with a credit card.

 Cryptocurrency exchanges are the main way people buy Litecoin and other cryptocurrencies.
 While blockchain, the technology behind Litecoin, is complex, Finder has all the information you need to buy LTC.
 The process is the same for buying other cryptocurrencies, so it will be easy to buy crypto assets and tokens and have a diverse portfolio.
 You are not locked in to buying a lot or a little of Litecoin, the amount you spend is your choice.

 Step 1: Choose where to buy

 A cryptocurrency exchange is a platform that lets you buy and sell cryptocurrency coins and tokens.
 They operate like stock exchanges.
 Cryptocurrency exchanges differ in terms of fees, security, payment methods and features, so use Finder's table to help determine which is right for you.
 If you're a beginner, you won't need a ton of features, and you can always sign up to other exchanges later.